netgusto/imagejam.net/README.md

 ## Tutorial Steps

 This website illustrates several steps in the progression of the tutorial.
-Follow along on the corresponding [Cloudflare Images tutorial](https://developers.cloudflare.com/images/cloudflare-images/tutorials/cloudflare-images-on-pages).

-All steps are the same, with only one difference: the URLs of the images.
+👉 All steps produce the same website, with only one difference: **the URLs to the website images** 👈

 ### Step 1: no Cloudflare Images